curvegrid/go-ethereum-wiki/Installing-Go-1.2.md

 ### Windows

-Download and run the installer at http://golang.org/doc/install
+Download and run the installer found at http://golang.org/doc/install

 ### OS X